-Responsibilities of an Electrical Inspector include:

-- Electrical Inspectors are responsible for attending the electrical installation, carrying out the inspection and testing, and they must state on the certificate if the installation appears to be electrically unsafe - They must not inspect prescribed electrical installation work if they were the licensed electrical installation worker who carried out the work, or the responsible person in relation to that work. - They also must not have been involved with the design of the installation work and be the electrical inspector. - They must be in possession of a certificate of compliance for prescribed electrical installation work prior to commencement of the inspection. - They must ensure that the certificate of compliance contains a detailed description of all the electrical work to be inspected. - They must sign the certificate of inspection within the certificate of electrical safety certifying that the prescribed electrical installation work carried out, or supervised, by the licensed electrician meets all the requirements of the legislation and regulations - They must document the outcomes of the electrical inspection identifying any non-compliance found

-Licensing requirements include:

-- Electricity Safety (Registration and Licensing) Regulations - All applicants for a license must complete the relevant theory and practical licensing assessments, or equivalent, as deemed by the ESV - A license may be issued to an applicant for the purpose of inspecting electrical installation work.
-Licenses are issued wholly at the discretion of ESV. - The electrical installation work may be one of respective classes of prescribed electrical installation work or for nonprescribed electrical installation work. - The license may also give credibility for a person when assessing electrical installations for safety, in addition to inspections carried out for regulatory requirements.

-Classes of license are:

-- Class G (General)

-- Class H (Hazardous Areas)

-- Class V (High Voltage Installation)

-- Class M (Medical Installations)
+Responsibilities of an Electrical Inspector include: Electrical Inspectors are responsible for attending the electrical installation, carrying out the inspection and testing, and they must state on the certificate if the installation appears to be electrically unsafe They must not inspect prescribed electrical installation work if they were the licensed electrical installation worker who carried out the work, or the responsible person in relation to that work.
+They also must not have been involved with the design of the installation work and be the electrical inspector.
+They must be in possession of a certificate of compliance for prescribed electrical installation work prior to commencement of the inspection.
+They must ensure that the certificate of compliance contains a detailed description of all the electrical work to be inspected.
+They must sign the certifying that the prescribed electrical installation work carried out, or supervised, by the licensed electrician meets all the requirements of the legislation and regulations They must document the outcomes of the electrical inspection identifying any non-compliance found Licensing requirements include: Electricity Safety (Registration and Licensing) Regulations All applicants for a license must complete the relevant theory and practical licensing assessments, or equivalent, as deemed by the ESV A license may be issued to an applicant for the purpose of inspecting electrical installation work.
+Licenses are issued wholly at the discretion of ESV.
+The electrical installation work may be one of respective classes of prescribed electrical installation work.
+The license may also give credibility for a person when assessing electrical installations for safety, in addition to inspections carried out for regulatory requirements.
+Classes of license are: Class G (General) Class H (Hazardous Areas) Class V (High Voltage Installation) Class M (Medical Installations) Electrical standards include, but are not limited to: Occupational Health & Safety Act (VIC) - Section 25 Electricity Safety Act Electricity Safety (Installations) Regulations AS/NZS3000 Wiring Rules AS/NZS 3003 Patient Areas AS/NZS3008.1.1 Selection of Cables AS/NZS4836 Code of Practice for Safe Electrical Work - (Low Voltage Electrical Installations) AS/NZS3012 Electrical Installations Construction and Demolition Sites